irods/irods_docs/docs/plugins/irods_rule_language.md

 where *Row is a keyValPair_t object that contains the current row in the result set.
 The break statement can be used to exit the foreach loop.

-LIGQ supports the following gen query syntax:
+LIGQ supports the following the general query (GenQuery) syntax:

 * `count`, `sum`, `order_desc`, `order_asc`
 * `=`, `<>`, `>`, `<`, `>=`, `<=`, `in`, `between`, `like`, `not like`